 Sheba was the father of one of the tribes of the Sabeans.
-There was a tribe of Cushite-Sabeans, whose vulgar depredations are referred to in the Book of Job, and also a later tribe headed by a son of Jokshan, grandson of Abraham The Joktanic Sabeans were located near the Red Sea, and were the richest of all the ancient Arabians in gold, silver, and precious stones.
+There was a tribe of Cushite Sabeans, whose vulgar depredations are referred to in the Book of Job, and also a later tribe headed by a son of Jokshan, grandson of Abraham The Joktanic Sabeans were located near the Red Sea, and were the richest of all the ancient Arabians in gold, silver, and precious stones.
 Ezekiel mentions them as trading with ancient Tyre.
 They were metallurgists, lapidaries, and dealers in all rare luxuries.
 They were among the wisest and most intelligent, as well as the richest and most enterprising of ancient peoples.
 It was their queen who came to hear the wisdom of Solomon, and from among them, according to the Egyptian accounts, there came up delegations to visit and view the Great Pyramid as if comprehending and reverencing it as no Egyptians ever did.

 Ophir is the very word for wealth, and from the name of the descendants of this son of Joktan, we have our word magazine, illustrative of their consequence as bankers and depositaries of treasures.
-From them Solomon got almug trees for pillars to the temple, brought in the ships of Hiram, himself being of this same Joktanic blood and language
+From them Solomon got almug trees for pillars to the temple, brought in the ships of Hiram, himself being of this same Joktanic blood and language.

-And with Job to complete the list we have here beyond question the most illustrious family of peoples of prehistoric times.

-Baldwin, in his Prehistoric Nations, says, "It would he unreasonable to deny or doubt that in ages farther back in the past than the beginnings of any old nation mentioned in our p.
-213 ancient histories, Arabia was the seat of a great and influential civilization.
-This fact, so clearly indicated in the remains of antiquity, seems indispensable to a satisfactory solution of many problems that arise in the course of linguistic and archaeological inquiry.
+And with Job to complete the list we have here beyond question the most illustrious family of peoples of prehistoric times sequent editing of the Book of Job, his friends are said to be from countries called after the ancient histories, Arabia was the seat of a great and influential civilization.
+This fact, so clearly indicated in the remains of antiquity, seems indispensable to a satisfactory solution of many problems that arise in the course of linguistic and archæological inquiry.
 It is now admitted that they were the first civilizers and builders throughout Western Asia, and they are traced by remains of their language, their architecture, and the influence of their civilization on both shores of the Mediterranean.
 It is apparent that no other race did so much to develop and spread civilization, that no other people had such an extended and successful system of colonization, that they seem to have monopolized the agencies and activities of commerce by sea and land, and that they were the lordly and ruling race of their time.
 The Arabians were the great maritime people of the world in ages beyond the reach of tradition.
-As Phœnicians and Southern Arabians they controlled the seas in later times, and they were still the chief navigators and traders on the Indian Ocean when Vasquez di Gama went to India around the Cape of Good Hope."--Pp. 66, 67.
+As Phænicians and Southern Arabians they controlled the seas in later times. and they were still the chief navigators and traders on the Indian Ocean when Vasquez di Gama went to India around the Cape of Good Hope."-Pp. 66, 67.